nirnachmani/Pixie_Plus_Local/README.md

 This is where you can help me by sending me debug logging from the integration and corresponding capture of port 53216 communication.
 This requires some technical knowledge.

 I only need this data from systems where port 53216 fails.
-In those cases you will see a warning in the log:
+In those cases you will see a warning in the log (only in integration version 0.31 or later):

 ```
 Pixie Plus Local is using cloud-assisted inventory mode because direct local inventory was unavailable during setup